 HOW MUCH WEIGHT LOSS IS TOO MUCH?

+Many people wonder if it’s safe to lose 20 pounds in a month.
 “Unless you’re enrolled in a medically-supervised weight-loss program or you’ve just had bariatric surgery, it’s very uncommon to lose more than 10 pounds per month,” says Lowden.
 Remember, if you lose weight too quickly, your body fights back.
 Your metabolism slows down, your hormones shift to increase your cravings and appetite, and you even burn less fat, according to a review in the International Journal of Obesity.
 These changes could lead to disordered eating habits, warns Lowden.

 What’s more, no matter how quickly you’re losing weight, you also lose a certain amount of lean muscle mass in the process (especially if you’re not working out to build muscle), and losing too much could deeply damage your metabolism.
 That’s why strength training when trying to lose weight is important.
 Plus, a diet too low in calories could result in nutritional deficiencies, and rapid weight loss could lead to gallstones from improper gallbladder functioning, adds Maciel.